Yondu: Earth-691

-Yondu Udonta is a member of the Zatoan tribe, part of a race of Centaurians that are native to Centauri IV.
-He functions as a hunter.
-His homeworld was the first planet to be colonized by humans that was outside the solar system.
-Yondu is born in the late 30th century.
-Yondu's people had fled from contact with overwhelming Earth colonizers who had begun arriving in 2940 A.D.
+Yondu Udonta is a member of the Zatoan tribe and a Centaurian from Centauri IV.
 In 3006 A.D., Vance Astro, an astronaut from Earth, lands on Yondu's planet with an antiquated propulsion ship.
 Vance encounters Yondu during the latter's trial of manhood.
 Yondu attacks him, but is repelled by Vance's powers.
 Vance keeps this secret as Yondu's action was illegal.
 Yondu works with Vance when the Badoon, an alien race, overtakes the planet later that year.
 All the other Centaurians are believed to have been slaughtered.
 Vance and Yondu escape in his ship to fetch help but the Badoon capture them easily.
 The duo are taken to Earth which, by 3007 A.D., has also been conquered.
 When questioned, Vance pretends to be unfriendly with Yondu.
 They later escape and team up with Charlie-27 of the Jupiter colony and Martinex of the Pluto colony, forming the Guardians of the Galaxy to fight the Badoon.

-For the next seven years, the four survivors attack the Badoon's outposts in the solar system.
-In 3014 A.D., the Guardians team with the time-traveling Thing, Captain America, and Sharon Carter to retake New York City from the Badoon forces.
-In 3015 A.D., the Guardians time-travel to the 20th Century and return to 3015 A.D. with the Defenders and later meet Starhawk.
+For the next seven years, the four survivors attack the Badoon's outposts in the Solar System.
+In 3014 A.D., the Guardians team up with the time-traveling Thing, Captain America, and Sharon Carter to retake New York City from the Badoon forces.
+In 3015 A.D., the Guardians time-travel to the 20th century.
+They later return to 3015 A.D. with the Defenders and meet Starhawk.
 After humanity defeats the Brotherhood of Badoon occupiers, the Sisterhood of Badoon arrive and remove the males from Earth.

-Yondu and the Guardians team with the time-traveling Thor, and battle Korvac and his Minions of Menace.
+Yondu and the Guardians team up with the time-traveling Thor, and battle Korvac and his Minions of Menace.
 Yondu travels to the present alongside his fellow Guardians, and assists the Avengers against Korvac.
 In 3017 A.D., Yondu and the Guardians go on a quest to find the lost shield of Captain America.
 They battle Taserface and the Stark, and defeat the Stark.
 Yondu's right hand is later destroyed by Interface, and replaced by Martinex with a bionic appendage.
 Yondu later leaves the team when it is revealed that a small enclave of his people have survived on Centauri IV.
 These Kikaahe ("cave dwellers") escaped death at the hands of the Badoon because the walls of the cavern where they lived contained the mineral trillite ("yaka") which blocks radio waves, thereby shielding them from sensors.
-Since his newfound people will not accept his bionic weapon-hand, Yondu allows the Guardians to use their advanced medical technology to restore his flesh-and-blood hand.
+Since his newfound people will not accept his bionic hand, Yondu allows the Guardians to restore his hand with their technology.
 During their farewells, Vance apologizes for what he had thought was unacceptable treatment of Yondu during their earlier adventurers.